JGCRI/gcam-doc/demand_energy.md

 ### Future changes in energy demand

 Residential energy will increase by the end of the century given the projected increase in population and GDP.
 The implementation of a climate policy promotes the electrification of the sector [(Eom et al.,  2013)](https://www.sciencedirect.com/science/article/pii/S0360544212006214).

+### Modeling Energy-for-water in GCAM

+[Kyle et al. (2021)](demand_energy.html#kyle2021) demonstrate a surprisingly small net impact on future global energy use from disaggregating energy-for-water in GCAM, as the water-related demands of electricity often parallel the future projected energy growth in the commercial and industrial sectors from which EFW energy is re-allocated.
+For example, energy for industrial water abstraction, treatment, and post-use wastewater treatment scale with the sector's water demands, which are driven by the sector's output, which is also what drives its demands for energy in the first place.
+So, representing energy-for-water explicitly in the model does not necessarily cause a departure in projected future energy demands, depending on the sector and region.
+The study also demonstrates that efforts to improve water provision and quality, as specified in Sustainable Development Goal #6, build off of one another in terms of energy-for-water.
+Expanding municipal water access to all people will increase the volume of wastewater generated, and parallel efforts to treat the maximum possible portion of wastewater will further increase the energy required for wastewater treatment, to levels that are multiples above a "business-as-usual" scenario.

 ## IAMC Reference Card